 Sydney Safety Training is led by Bob Taylor, who spent the first 12 years of his working life as an officer in the Australian Army.
 He started his career as a platoon commander in an infantry battalion, before being accepted into Special Forces.
-After 3 years in the Special Forces Bob was sent on exchange for 2 years with the US Navy’s SEAL Team in San Diego as their Training Cell Officer.
+After 3 years in Perth Bob was sent on exchange for 2 years with the US Navy’s SEAL Team in San Diego as their Training Cell Officer.
 On his return to Australia he was the Adjutant of 1 Commando Regiment.

 Upon leaving the Army in 1982 Bob became a principal of a large retail scuba training company in Sydney.
 Over the past ten years due to market forces he redirected his business from diving to work health and safety.
 Sydney Safety Training has now emerged as one of Sydney’s most professional and progressive WHS training companies.

 Bob is a great communicator who ensures every student is given the opportunity of understanding the course material, and demonstrating the necessary skill level to effectively take this training back to the work place.

 Luke Downie is the Operations Manager of Sydney Safety Training.
 Luke is responsible for all the behind the scenes management issues that keep the place running smoothly and efficiently.
 He is the complaints department, the course booking department, the help me if you can department, also I got a problem department.
 Luke was responsible for a large recreational diving centre for the past 28 years.
 In that role he developed strong skills in business development, and brings great customer relation skills to this organisation.
 If you have a problem with WHS at your workplace, call Luke, as he will help you out.
 He is also a keen fisherman, golfer and cricketer with awonderful family which includes three daughters.
 That is why he is loosing his hair.